 Use of this annex

-(1) This Informative Annex provides supplementary guidance to Clauses 5.4, 5.6 and 5.7 and to risk assessments at all.
+(1) This Informative Annex provides supplementary guidance to 5.4, 5.6 and 5.7 and to risk assessments in all situations.

 NOTE National choice on the application of this Informative Annex is given in the National Annex.
 If the National Annex contains no information on the application of this informative annex, it can be used.